ZtupidTS/otpbot/README.txt

 6.0 + Added support for a Host program (OtpHost) which can monitor/restart and automatically update OtpBot while it is running.
          Running OtpHost is completely optional, and running OtpBot alone will function as normal
          Note: if you use OTPHost, close OTPHost, not OtpBot.
 Otherwise otphost will just restart the bot.
+6.1 + OtpHost now detects if OtpBot hangs up. (note: requires updated otpbot that can respond to localhost pings)